J. Craig Venter: Human Longevity, Inc.

 On March 4, 2014, Venter and co-founders Peter Diamandis and Robert Hariri announced the formation of Human Longevity, Inc., a company focused on extending the healthy, "high performance" human lifespan.
-At the time of the announcement the company had already raised $70 million in venture financing, which was expected to last 18 months.
+At the time of the announcement, the company had already raised $70 million in venture financing, which was expected to last 18 months.
 Venter served as the chairman and chief executive officer (CEO) until May 2018, when he retired.
-The company said that it plans to sequence 40,000 genomes per year, with an initial focus on cancer genomes and the genomes of cancer patients.
+The company planned to sequence 40,000 genomes per year, with an initial focus on cancer genomes and the genomes of cancer patients.

+In 2016, Venter was screened using diagnostic methods developed by the company.
+A prostate cancer tumor was found, which had been missed by conventional PSA testing.
+The tumor was successfully removed by surgery.

 Human Longevity filed a lawsuit in 2018 against Venter, accusing him of stealing trade secrets.
 Allegations were made stating that Venter had departed with his company computer that contained valuable information that could be used to start a competing business.
-The lawsuit was ultimately dismissed by a California judge on the basis that Human Longevity were unable to present a case that met the legal threshold required for a company, or individual, to sue when its trade secrets have been stolen.
+The lawsuit was ultimately dismissed by a California judge on the basis that Human Longevity was unable to present a case that met the legal threshold required for a company, or individual, to sue when its trade secrets have been stolen.

 Human Longevity's mission is to extend healthy human lifespan by the use of high-resolution big data diagnostics from genomics, metabolomics, microbiomics, and proteomics, and the use of stem cell therapy.

 Published books

-Venter is the author of three books, the first of which is an autobiography titled A Life Decoded.
+Venter was the author of three books, the first of which is an autobiography titled A Life Decoded.
 In Venter's second book, Life at the Speed of Light, he announced his theory that this is the generation in which there appears to be a dovetailing of the two previously diverse fields of science represented by computer programming and the genetic programming of life by DNA sequencing.
 He was applauded for his position on this by futurist Ray Kurzweil.
 Venter's most recent book, co-authored by David Ewing Duncan, The Voyage of Sorcerer II: The Expedition that Unlocked the Secrets of the Ocean's Microbiome, details the Global Ocean Sampling Expedition, spanning a 15-year period during which microbes from the world's oceans were collected and their DNA sequenced.